ModyQyW/fabric/docs/guide/linter/oxlint.md

 Install [the corresponding oxlint plugin](https://marketplace.visualstudio.com/items?itemName=oxc.oxc-vscode).

+### Integration of WebStorm?

+There is no corresponding plugin yet, please track down [oxc discussions 3269](https://github.com/oxc-project/oxc/discussions/3269) and [Oxlint support for all Intellij-based IDEs](https://youtrack.jetbrains.com/issue/WEB-64726/Oxlint-support-for-all-Intellij-based-IDEs).

 ### Integration of lint-staged?

 If you are using the lint-staged configuration provided by the package, see the [lint-staged chapter](../git/lint-staged.md).